 Pentagames: Contact Cheryl Klampe-Van Hess, (503) 749-1918 or firstname.lastname@example.org

 Pentagames is a math contest for seventh and eighth graders.The five-event contest consists of Math Tac Toe, 35-minus, CR2 (Compare, Revise, Revise), Solve That Problem and finally the Math Relay.
-Membership dues are expected in November and the competition is held on the last Friday in April at various sites around the state.
+Membership dues are expected in November and the competition will be held on April 22, 2016 at various sites around the state.
 The Pentagames website can be found at: https://sites.google.com/site/pentagameswv/

 Southern Oregon Math League (SOML): The Southern Oregon Math League was established in 1971 by SOU professor Ron Steffani and high school teachers from Jackson County.
 SOML conducts 5 math competitions for students in Jackson, Josephine, Klamath and Curry counties throughout the year (October, November, February, March, and April).
 Local high schools form up to 3 teams of 6 junior and senior advanced math students and the competition includes 3 individual events followed by a team collaboration.
 In 2011, 200 students participated.
 Past SOML Contest problems are posted in the SOU Math Department's website.
 For a complete listing of SOML activities and past problems, go to http://www.sou.edu/math/soml-reports/index.html.
 For more information about the contest contact Larry Shrewsbury email@example.com .

 Oregon High School Regional and State Math Contests